The Red and White Cabinet: Strategic Continuity and Ambition in Prabowo’s Indonesia

 - Goal: Ensure reliable access to nutritious food for all Indonesians.

 The establishment of new ministries and the restructuring of existing ones were designed to improve governance efficiency and tackle Indonesia’s complex challenges.
-Although there are concerns about potential inefficiencies and overlapping responsibilities, supporters contend that the additional coordinating ministries enhance communication and streamline coordination across the many ministries and government agencies.

 Who are the Coordinating Ministers?